yegor256/blog/_posts/2016/apr/2016-04-05-printers-instead-of-getters.md

 That's true, but a big object is a bad design in the first place.
 I would say that if there is more than one printer&mdash;it's a problem.

 So, what to do if we need multiple formats?
-Use "media", where that printers will be able to print to.
+Use "media," where that printers will be able to print to.
 Say, we have an object that represents a record in MySQL.
 We want it to be printable to XML, HTML, JSON, some binary format and God knows what else.
 We can add that many printers to it, but